Addressing Relationship Trauma After Infidelity

 4. Stonewalling – Physiological Self-Soothing

-Once couples have learned the necessary strategies to help them communicate more effectively, we can then begin the process of healing.
+Once couples have learned the necessary strategies to help them communicate more effectively, we can then begin the process of restoration.

 Rebuilding After Infidelity Final Thoughts